 To inquire about a mooring at Orr’s-Bailey Yacht Club send us an email at: email@example.com.
 Reminder that you need to give us at least 72 hours to read and respond back to your mooring questions/requests.

 OBYC does not rent moorings.
-However, several guest moorings are available on a first-come, first-served basis for use by visiting yachts with a limit of two nights.
-A donation of $25 per night is expected and allows for use of the facilities during your visit.
+However, several guest moorings are available on a first-come, first-served basis for use by visiting yachts of no more than 40′, with a limit of two nights.
+A donation of $25 per night is suggested and allows for use of the facilities during your visit.
 It may be deposited in slotted area in the kiosk at the top of the ramp.